Bigaston/easy-bot/README.md

 After that, edit the `script.json` file with your bot token and some data!
 You can check the `exemple_script.json` file if you want!

+The bot need some permission.
+You can use [this](https://bigaston.github.io/easy-bot/invite.html) very little and ugly website to have all the needed permission!
+Just past your app id inside.

 ## Synthax
 ```
 {